PSY 100 Interpersonal Communications and Relations

 Core Course Performance Objectives (CCPOs)

-1. Explain the concepts of human behavior as they pertain to interpersonal and intrapersonal relationships.
-(CCC 1, 2, 5)
+1. Explain the concepts of human behavior and differentiate between intrapersonal and interpersonal communication as they pertain to relationships.
+(CCC 1, 2, 3)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.